 Stroud Homes have used their first franchisee as a foundation and example for further expansion across the country.
 “We believe his success proves the viability of our model.

-“We’re now in the process of signing up the eighth franchisee and I’m starting to travel down into New South Wales to Newcastle, Wagga, Liverpool – and we’ve got a fellow in Epping who’s coming to meet our franchise team up there.
+“We’re now in the process of signing up the eighth franchise and I’m starting to travel down into New South Wales to Newcastle, Wagga, Liverpool – and we’ve got a fellow in Epping who’s coming to meet our franchise team up there.

 “So we think we’ll soon be in the double digits and continue to grow from there.”